wellyshen/use-places-autocomplete/README.md

 ## Cache Data For You

-By default, this library caches the response data to help you saving the [cost of Google Maps Places API](https://developers.google.com/maps/billing/gmp-billing#ac-per-request) and optimize the search performance as well.
+By default, this library caches the response data to help you save the [cost of Google Maps Places API](https://developers.google.com/maps/billing/gmp-billing#ac-per-request) and optimize search performance.

 ```js
 const methods = usePlacesAutocomplete({